-- 2-5 Only just started the days drinking - no effect Rosy Glow - Initiative -2. - 67 - Intoxicated Initiative -2, Weaponskills and Bowskills both minus 2. - Drunk As Intoxicated but the figure has already lost 8 most of his or her ability to feel pain and so may take an extra Wound point. - 9 Roaring Drunk - As Drunk, also the figure becomes subject to 'Stupidity'. - 10 Senseless.
+- 2-5 Only just started the days drinking no effect - 6 Rosy Glow Initiative -2. - 7 Intoxicated Initiative -2, Weaponskills and Bowskills both minus 2.
+8 Drunk As Intoxicated but the figure has already lost - Braine As a monitoricated but the highle has already lost most of his or her ability to feel pain and so may take an extra Wound point.
+Braine Druck As Druck also the figure because - 9 Roaring Drunk As Drunk, also the figure becomes subject to 'Stupidity'. - Senseless.
 As Roaring Drunk but the Initiative penalty in increased to -3, as are the Weaponskill and Bowskill penalties.
-Throw D6 for each blow:- - 1,2,3 4,5,6 +2 'To Kill' -2 'To Kill' - 11-12 Blind Drunk.
-As 'Senseless' but the figure also becomes subject to the following rules: - а.
+Throw D6 for each blow:-

+1,2,3 +2 'To Kill' 4,5,6 -2 'To Kill'

+- 11-12 Blind Drunk.
+As 'Senseless' but the figure also becomes subject to the following rules: - a.
 May only see things within 12" - Is subject to Drunken Frenzy.
-Must make a roll for Frenzy each turn b., enemy are in sight. - Roll 2D6 at the end of your Active Turn.
-A Score of 2 and the figure has drunk himself sober and suffers no C.; further alcohlic effects.
+Must make a roll for Frenzy each turn enemy are in sight. - c.
+Roll 2D6 at the end of your Active Turn.
+A Score of 2 and the figure has drunk himself sober and suffers no further alcohlic effects.
 If, however, the score on the two dice is 11 or 12 then the figure passes out for 2D6 Turns.
 Roll again for alcoholism when he comes round.

 Some types are more or less alcoholic than others - this is expressed as a plus or minus modifier in the same way as STUPIDITY (see Warhammer vol. 1).
-The Skeggi berserkers are
+The Skeqqi berserkers are